 Water and Other Beverages

-It is very convenient to grab a pack of bottled water for events, especially picnics and kids parties, but with a little advanced planning, you can avoid this major source of waste and expense.
-If your event is indoors, use pitchers and for outdoor events, bring a beverage dispensing cooler filled with ice water from home.
+It is very convenient to grab a pack of bottled water for events, especially picnics and kid's parties, but with a little advanced planning, you can avoid this major source of waste and expense.
+If your event is indoors, use pitchers and bring a beverage dispensing cooler filled with ice water from home during outdoor events.
 In either case, provide cups or glasses (preferably reusable), and you can encourage guests to bring re-usable water bottles as well.
 If your event is being catered, check with your caterer about renting glassware if you need extras.

 Waste Management and Recycling

 For events at home, make sure it is clear to guests where to dispose of landfill trash, recyclables and compost if you have a compost bin.
-For events at other locations, review the waste disposal options and procedures prior to the date of your event.
+For events at other locations, review the waste disposal options and procedures before your event's date.
 Work with the facility staff to ensure the event waste can be separated and disposed of properly.
-Whether indoors or outside, in some cases it may be necessary to transport your recyclables to a central disposal site after the event ends; reviewing the procedures prior to your event date will eliminate any last-minute surprises.
+Whether indoors or outside, in some cases, it may be necessary to transport your recyclables to a central disposal site after the event ends; reviewing the procedures before your event date will eliminate any last-minute surprises.

 Catering and Floral

 The floral industry worldwide is a tremendous source of pollution.
-The fertilizer and herbicides used to grow flowers, as well as chemicals used to keep them in bloom longer, contaminate natural areas and create poor working conditions for staff.
-There are many florists in the area that know how to source beautiful flowers from sustainable and humane vendors.
-As with catering, you simply need to ask about sustainability when interviewing potential vendors.
+The fertilizer and herbicides used to grow flowers and chemicals used to keep them in bloom longer contaminate natural areas and create poor staff working conditions.
+Many florists in the area know how to source beautiful flowers from sustainable and humane vendors.
+As with catering, you need to ask about sustainability when interviewing potential vendors.

 Goody Bags/Event Favors

-There are few parts of event planning that are more fun than the goody bag!
+Few parts of event planning are more fun than the goody bag!
 It provides you or your organization a prime opportunity to shine and leave a great impression on your guests.
-Staring with the bag or container itself, there are many ways to make the parting favor more sustainable.
+Staring with the bag or container itself.
+There are many ways to make the parting favor more sustainable.